 With respect to the other elements, ABS performs no better than PLA.
 When exposed to UV rays and moisture, both materials degrade over time.

-One nice characteristic of PLA, as mentioned in the nutshell, is that it’s biodegradable.
-Don’t expect it to degrade in your backyard composter (it needs some heat), but feel free to add it to the compost collected by your city.
+One nice characteristic of PLA is that it’s biodegradable.
+Don’t expect it to degrade in your backyard composter (it needs heat and pressure), but feel free to add it to the compost collected by your city.
 ABS, on the other hand, is only recyclable.

 If you’re willing to put in that little bit of extra effort to turn your print from something pretty into something beautiful, both ABS and PLA are pretty tolerant, although ABS once again comes out on top.